-In September 2022 AB 1949 added §12945.7 to the Government Code.
-It is an unlawful employment practice for the District to refuse to grant a request by an eligible employee to take up to five (5) days of bereavement leave upon the death of a family member.
+In September 2022, AB 1949 added Section 12945.7 to the California Government Code.
+Section 12945.7 provides that it is an unlawful employment practice for the District to refuse to grant a request by an eligible employee to take up to five (5) days of bereavement leave upon the death of a family member.